 We meet at Trinity Community Centre (next to the Methodist Church) on Histons Hill, Codsall, on Thursday evenings from 8–10pm.

 Our members come from all walks of life.
-The group is open to young adults and upwards, although from time to time we involve younger children.
+The group is open to young adults and upwards, although we have very occasionally involved children.
 As we are not a large organisation, we are able to enjoy the benefits that a smaller, more intimate group can offer.
-We are not "luvvies" and we have no prima donnas, we just all like to get on, work as a team, do a good job and have some fun.
+We are not "luvvies" and we have no prima donnas or cliques — we just all like to get on, work as a team, do a good job and have some fun!

 What Can I Do?